JetBrains/compose-multiplatform-ios-android-template/README.md

 ## Make your first changes

-You can now make some changes in the code and see that they will be visible in both iOS and Android applications at once:
+You can now make some changes in the code and check that they are visible in both the iOS and Android applications at the same time:

 1. In Android Studio, navigate to the `shared/src/commonMain/kotlin/App.kt` file.
-   It's the common entry point for your Compose Multiplatform app.
+   This is the common entry point for your Compose Multiplatform app.

    Here, you see the code responsible for rendering the "Hello, World!" button and the animated Compose Multiplatform logo:

    ```kotlin